strongloop/loopback-example-angular/README.md

 slc run
 ```

-In this example, we create a simple "todo" list app that uses LoopBack on the
+In this example, we create a simple todo list app that uses LoopBack on the
 server side and AngularJS on the client side.

 ## Prerequisites